 What is PCOS?

 PCOS is a common endocrine disorder that impacts 1 in 10 people assigned female at birth.
-There are various symptoms and signs of PCOS, one of which is hirsutism, particularly on the face.
+There are various symptoms and signs of PCOS including irregular periods, acne, oily skin, alopecia and hirsutism.

 What is hirsutism?

 Hirsutism is defined as the presence of terminal hair (i.e. longer, thicker, and darker hair that grows on the head) on areas of the body like the face, chest, back and stomach in people assigned female at birth.